alivk/dictation-database/vocabulary/vocabulary-p2english-onetargethap241.md

-conservative | resistant to change appropriate | suitable for a particular person, place, or situation disinterested | unaffected by concern for one's own welfare chaotic | completely unordered and unpredictable and confusing
+conservative | resistant to change appropriate | suitable for a particular person, place, or situation disinterested | unaffected by concern for one's own welfare
 ```